ElucidataInc/ElMaven/docs/IntroductiontoElMAVENUI.rst

    * |scatter plot| *Show Scatter Plot*: Opens the Scatter plot widget used to compare different cohorts via Scatter plot and Volcano plot.

-The remaining are export options and will be detailed in the `Export <https://github.com/ElucidataInc/ElMaven/wiki/Introduction-to-ElMaven-UI#export-options>`_ section.
+The remaining are export options and will be detailed in the `Export <https://elmaven.readthedocs.io/en/develop/IntroductiontoElMAVENUI.html#id10>`_ section.

 Statistics
 ----------

 El-MAVEN comes equipped with a statistics module for comparing data across different cohorts.
-User can set the sample cohorts either by editing the Set column in the Sample space, or upload a meta file with sample and cohort names as detailed above under the "Sample Space Menu" section.
+Users can set the sample cohorts either by editing the Set column in the Sample space, or upload a meta file with sample and cohort names as detailed above under the `Sample Space Menu <https://elmaven.readthedocs.io/en/develop/IntroductiontoElMAVENUI.html#sample-upload>`_ section.

 The statistics module can be accessed through the Peak Table menu.